 , , , & , Investigating the effects of using biofeedback as visual stress indicator during video-mediated collaboration, in Matt Jones, Philippe A. Palanque, Albrecht Schmidt, & Tovi Grossman (eds.), CHI Conference on Human Factors in Computing Systems, CHI'14, Toronto, ON, Canada - April 26 - May 01, 2014,71-80 (ACM ).
-DOI PDF
+DOI WWW PDF

 Abstract: